 Data indicators that this model fits your workplace:

-The upside is maximum flexibility for those with remote work schedules who occasionally need access to office space.
+The upside is maximum flexibility for those with remote work schedules who occasionally need office access.
 No complex reservation system required.
-The downside is that it can create competition for the best spots, potentially leaving some employees without enough workstations during peak times.
+The downside is competition for the best spots, potentially leaving some employees without a workspace during peak times.

 Desk hoteling (reservation-based)